 Can Workers be Required to Get the COVID-19 Vaccine?

-by Natalia De Paz, Luis Azuaje, Isabel Pestana, Wilder Márquez, Luis León, Francisco Ure,Teylú Sepúlveda, Katiusca Mendoza
+February, 2021 - Natalia De Paz, Luis Azuaje, Isabel Pestana, Wilder Márquez, Luis León, Francisco Ure,Teylú Sepúlveda, Katiusca Mendoza

 As of March 11, 2020, the date on which the World Health Organization (WHO) declared COVID-19 a pandemic, States have taken various measures such as social distancing, restriction of free movement, the closure of borders, among others, which have undoubtedly had a decisive impact on people in general, and especially on workers and employers.
 This virus managed to spread throughout the world in a matter of months and only in America registered a death toll of over 1 million people at the end of 2020 .
 Now, the year 2021 seems to be the year of mass vaccination of the world population, and while waiting to know if vaccination will be mandatory or not, the debate is generated about whether the employer can require its workers to be vaccinated as a requirement indispensable for the provision of the service.